fredwu/fredwu.me-v3/src/pages/blog/2013-10-29-on-hiring-trial-week-yay-or-nay.md

 - Shrinks the candidate pool
 - Misses top talents who are unable to make the one-week commitment
 - As a result, the overall quality of the candidate pool drops
-- Paints an image of “not-caring (enough) about the employee’s well being”
+- Paints an image of "not-caring (enough) about the employee’s well being"

 Of course, since the trial week is paid for, the employee could always take unpaid leave from their current employer.